 How we collect your personal data

-There are numerous ways in which London Metropolitan University may collect your personal data.
+There are numerous ways in which London Metropolitan University will collect your personal data.
 These include:

 - when you register your interest in London Metropolitan University via our website